VictoriqueMoe/Shana/README.md

 #### Admin Loggers

 Admin Loggers are an embed style logger that will post realtime, detailed events to a chosen channel, these events are presented in a rich-embed.
-All triggered events contain an executor, in that will tell you who did what.
+All triggered events contain an executor, the executor is the member who triggered the event;
+for example, if i deleted your message in Discord, then i would be the executor

-for example, if a message is deleted, or a member is kicked or banned, or even if a channel was modified or created.
-It will query your servers event log and pull the person who did that action. so it will tell you who deleted the message, kicked or banned the user or deleted the channel.
+for example, if a message is deleted, kicked, banned, or even if a channel was modified or created.
+It will display who caused that action from the audit logs

 In order for these modules to work, it must be both enabled AND have the `ADMIN_LOG_CHANNEL` global setting populated with the ID of a channel.

-To enable this, you must have a

 they consist of: